The Power of Education

 Transformation Through Education

 We offer on-site, virtual and off-site field trips for Maryland schools with topics that encourage religious and cultural tolerance and discourage antisemitism and bigotry.
 We also offer field trips on immigration, Holocaust history and an introduction to Jewish life.
-These trips are through the Jewish Museum of Maryland.
+These are trips are through the Jewish Museum of Maryland.

 Changing Students